power factor

 or

 It indicates the phase difference of the current waveform relative to the voltage waveform.
 When the current leads, it is called a leading power factor; when it lags, it is called a lagging power factor.
 The degree of lag is determined by the proportion of the L (inductance) component in the electric circuit, and the degree of lead is determined by the proportion of the C (capacitor) component.
-When there are no LC components, the power factor is 1 (100%).
-In transmission and distribution circuits, the power factor is required to be increased to about 0.8 (80%) in order to effectively utilize electric wires and reduce losses.
-To improve a lagging power factor, a phase-advancing capacitor is installed.
+When there are no L or C components, the power factor is 1 (100%).
+In transmission and distribution circuits, it is required to increase the power factor to about 0.8 (80%) in order to effectively utilize power lines and reduce losses.
+To improve a lagging power factor, a leading capacitor is connected.

 Search from index